What happens if I overstay in the US?

-For those seeking a non-immigrant visa from Colombia to the US for tourism, business, medical treatment, etc., the duration of the document may be a maximum of 10 years.
+For those traveling for tourism, business, medical treatment, etc., seeking a non-immigrant visa from Colombia to the US, the duration of the document may be a maximum of 10 years.
 However, this does not mean that the person can stay for many years, but can enter the country once every 10 years or more.
 All visa-free aliens entering the United States will be interviewed by a Customs and Border Protection officer.
-It is the person who decides how long to stay, and staying one more day can mean various obstacles.
+He who decides how long he can stay, one more day can mean various obstacles.

-As the State Department explains on its page, it’s important to recognize the difference between a visa and limited stay: “A visa means that your application has been reviewed by a consular officer at a U.S. Embassy or Consulate and the officer has determined that you are eligible to travel to a United States port.
+As the State Department explains on its page, it is important to recognize the difference between a visa and limited stay: “A visa means your application has been reviewed by a consular officer at a U.S. embassy or consulate and the officer has determined that you are eligible to travel to a United States port.
 Entry for a specific purpose.
 The port of entry may be an airport, seaport or land border crossing.

 Also, it is important for people traveling to the US to remember that visas are not always issued with the same number of entries.
 Some offer a single entry, others have more entries -two or three- and sometimes the visa has the letter M, which means multiple entries.